Where To Buy

 Heel Hold: I like how the BOA lacing works here.
 You have adjustability but you also still have a good wrap around the ankle.
 If you want a super grip around the ankle there is better BOA lacing out there but it’s better than most speed lace boots I’ve tried.

 Adjustability: Most double BOA boots don’t give you the adjustability that the Adidas Response ADV does.
-Upper and lower are completely separate so you can keep the top tight and the bottom lose or vice versa.
+Upper and lower are completely separate so you can keep the top tight and the bottom loses or vice versa.
 Love this and it’s nice to see more BOA boots like this.

 Traction: Actually the traction on the Response was better in most conditions than the Tactical ADV and I love this Continental rubber.